MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 ### Change the environment's encryption key with a new enterprise policy and key

-To rotate your encryption key, create a new key and a new enterprise policy.
+To change your encryption key, create a new key and a new enterprise policy.
 You can then change the enterprise policy by removing the environments and then adding the environments to the new enterprise policy.
+Note that the system will be down 2 times when changing to a new enterprise policy - 1) to revert the encryption to Microsoft Managed key and 2) to apply the new enterprise policy.

- > [!NOTE]
+ > [!Recommendation]
-   > Using **New key version** and setting **Rotation policy** to rotate your encryption key is now supported.
+   > To rotate the encryption key, we recommend using the Key vaults' [**New version** or setting a **Rotation policy**. ](/power-platform/admin/customer-managed-key.md#rotate-the-environments-encryption-key-with-a-new-key-version)

 1. In [Azure portal](https://ms.portal.azure.com/), create a new key and a new enterprise policy.
 More information:  [Create encryption key and grant access](#create-encryption-key-and-grant-access) and [Create an enterprise policy](#create-enterprise-policy)
 1. Once the new key and enterprise policy are created, go to **Policies** > **Enterprise policies**.